1. Is your eBay item local pickup only?

 eBay has become so popular that some people make a living just buying and reselling on such a huge marketplace.
 We all know you can buy and sell nearly anything on the massive online auction site, but sometimes the dreaded “pick up only” can put you off buying your desired item and organising delivery yourself can make you think twice about selling your unwanted goods online.

-At any one time there can be nearly 1,000,000 pick up only listings on eBay, the sellers’ unwillingness to arrange delivery can put off potential buyers who do not live close to the auction, or lack the transport to go and pick up the item.
+At any one time there can be nearly 1,000,000 pick up only listings on eBay, the sellers’ unwillingness to arrange eBay couriers can put off potential buyers who do not live close to the auction, or lack the transport to go and pick up the item.

 Delivery drivers can often be cheaper than the price of fuel you’d use getting your item and driving back; finding a courier that’s already travelling a route between the auction and you can further reduce the cost of your delivery.

 Tips for Buying on eBay